 In this section, we have set out an overview of the key findings for each diversity characteristic at all four stages of the enforcement process for 2019/20 (where there was sufficient data to allow us to do this).
-To allow for comparison, we have included the charts for 2018/19 and have highlighted where the findings differ.
+To allow for comparison, we have included the tables for 2018/19 and have highlighted where the findings differ.

-A more detailed analysis of the data at each stage of our processes can be found later in the report, starting from page 14.
-In the sections that look at stages 3 and 4 - where we imposed a sanction and where the SDT imposed a sanction, respectively - we have also broken down the outcomes imposed on individuals.
-And, on page 36, we look at individuals at stage 4 who resolved their case at the SDT either by a hearing or by an agreed outcome.
+A more detailed analysis of the data at each stage of our processes can be found later in the report, starting from the Diversity profile: Stages 1 and 2 section [#diversityprofilestages].
+In the sections that look at stages 3 and 4 - where we imposed a sanction and where the SDT imposed a sanction, respectively we have also broken down the outcomes imposed on individuals.
+And, at the Diversity profile: Agreed outcomes section [#diversityprofileAgreed], we look at individuals at stage 4 who resolved their case at the SDT either by a hearing or by an agreed outcome.
 In each of these sections, we have drawn comparisons with the 2018/19 findings.
-A full set of the 2018/19 data tables and information can be found in the Upholding Professional Standards - Diversity Monitoring Supporting Report 2018/19.
+A full set of the 2018/19 data tables and information can be found in the Upholding Professional Standards - Diversity Monitoring Supporting Report 2018/19 changes through our enforcement processes.
+More information about the breakdown of the practising population and the source of this data can be found in the annex.